 So, Why Did That Money End Up In Your Wife’s Bank Account, Mr Martin?

-He was expecting a light interview on the couch with possibly a bit of flirting with Alan Hughes.
+He was expecting a light interview on the sofa.

 What Michael Martin got this morning, however, was a comprehensive and pretty extraordinary basting by Ireland AM’s Sinead Desmond and Mark Cagney.